ceph/ceph/doc/dev/config.rst

     --debug-ms=1
     --debug-pg=10
     etc.
- - arguments injected at runtime by using injectargs
+ - arguments injected at runtime using "injectargs" or "config set"

 The Configuration File